lowlighter/metrics/.github/readme/partials/introduction.md

 Generate your metrics that you can embed everywhere, including your GitHub profile readme!
-It works for both user and organization accounts!
+It works for both user and organization accounts, and even for repositories!

 <table>
   <tr>